MicrosoftDocs/win32/desktop-src/LearnWin32/winmain--the-application-entry-point.md

 ---
 title: The WinMain application entry point
-description: Learn about the function namedm WinMain or wWinMain that every Windows program includes. ms.assetid: 389da5d4-d0f9-4339-be6c-0f4fecc59316 ms.topic: article ms.date: 02/08/2023
+description: Learn about the function named WinMain or wWinMain that every Windows program includes, and its parameters. ms.assetid: 389da5d4-d0f9-4339-be6c-0f4fecc59316 ms.topic: article ms.date: 02/08/2023